ShivamDhawan330/White_Wines_Segmentation/README.md

 ## Approaches Taken:

-> Generalization: First try to make model generalize on these 3 wines by providing these wines images in different background
+> **Generalization**: First try to make model generalize on these 3 wines by providing these wines images in different background

-> Overfitting: But then shifted approach to Overfit the model to a particular background
+> **Overfitting**: But then shifted approach to Overfit the model to a particular background for better Results
-	Better Results

 ## Tools Used: